gerekper/ganjaking/wp-content/plugins/polylang-wc/readme.txt

 This extension can be used either with the free version of Polylang or in combination with Polylang Pro.

 == Changelog ==

+= 1.8 (2023-05-23) =

+* Requires WordPress 5.8 or higher, WC 5.6 or higher, Polylang 3.4 or higher.
+* Adapt the code base to Polylang 3.4.
+* Add support for XLIFF import and export with Polylang Pro.
+* Add support for the product attributes lookup table.
+* Bookings: Unlink person types from product instead of deleting them.
+* Fix invalid order in account page if an account endpoint is set to an empty value.
+* Fix checkout block redirecting to the order received page in wrong language.
+* Fix shortcodes reported as missing in status report when WC pages use blocks.
+* Fix legacy report for children categories.
+* Fix fatal error when attempting to access the order in a function hooked to `woocommerce_email_recipient_new_order`.
+* Fix: avoid a fatal error in WooCommerce Min Max Quantities.

 = 1.7.2 (2023-02-21) =